fastlmm/bed-reader/src/supplemental_documents/cloud_urls_etc.md

 AWS forbids putting some needed information in the URL.
 Instead, that information must go into a string-to-string map of options.
 Specifically, we'll put `"aws_region"`, `"aws_access_key_id"`, and `"aws_secret_access_key"` in the options.
 For security, we pull the last two option values from a file rather than hard-coding them into the program.

+See [`ClientConfigKey`](https://docs.rs/object_store/latest/object_store/enum.ClientConfigKey.html) for a list of cloud options, such as `timeout`, that you can always use.
+See [`AmazonS3ConfigKey`](https://docs.rs/object_store/latest/object_store/aws/enum.AmazonS3ConfigKey.html) for a list of AWS-specific options.
+See [`AzureConfigKey`](https://docs.rs/object_store/latest/object_store/azure/enum.AzureConfigKey.html) for a list of Azure-specific options.
+See [`GoogleConfigKey`](https://docs.rs/object_store/latest/object_store/gcp/enum.GoogleConfigKey.html) for a list of Google-specific options.

 *Example:*